-There are five distinct sets of climate data that comprise the projections.
-These are described in more detail covering what has been generated, how it has been done and how it might be useful to your applications.
+There are six sets of climate data that comprise the projections.
+These are described in more detail below covering what has been generated, how it has been done and how it might be useful to your applications.

-See how the projections over land are connected to each other in this schematic [167KB] and also UKCP18 Guidance: How to use the land projections [1.8MB].
-You may also find this schematic [52KB] helpful to understand which sets of information to use.
+See how the projections over land are connected to each other in this schematic [378KB] and also UKCP18 Guidance: How to use the land projections [1.8MB].
+You may also find this schematic [68KB] helpful to understand which sets of information to use.